Lightnet/vite-solid-surrealdb/README.md

 ```
 npm install nodemon
 ```
-	This for htpp request server api.
+	This for http request server api files auto restart in server side script.

 ## windows:
 	Need to use command line since stand alone execute program for database.